alhatsaurabh/HabitLeveling/HabitLeveling-Project-Plan.md

   - [ ] Mark story milestones on calendar
   - [ ] Award bonus rewards for pomodoro usage
   - [ ] Create achievement showcase for completed progress

+## Next Development Focus
+We're now ready to move forward with the smart calendar implementation as our next priority feature.

 ## Feature Details